-Autoblog is an easy-to-use plugin that can be set-up in minutes, without coding skills or complicated instructions.
-Just copy and paste in your feed URL, name your feed (for admin purposes) and select the blog to post content to.
+Autoblog is an easy-to-use plugin that can be set-up very quickly, without coding skills or complicated instructions.
+Simply copy and paste in your feed URL, give your feed a name (for admin purposes) and select a blog to post content to.

-All the comments posted on your site by visitors and users will appear in your Comments RSS page …
+Comments posted on your site by visitors can be seen in your Comments RSS page …

-(Comments feed entries as seen with a Firefox web browser)
+(RSS comments feed entries viewed on a Firefox browser)

-Like post entries, your comments feed content will display differently depending on which browser you are using …
+Like post entries, your comments feed content will display differently depending on which browser you use …

-Again, you can check what the comments RSS feed contains by pasting the URL of the feed into a feed reader …
+Again, you can check what the comments feed contains by pasting the URL of the feed into an online feed reader …

-(Paste the URL of your comments feed into a feed reader to view the feed content.
-Image Source: http://feedreader.com/online)
+(Paste your URL of your comments feed into a feedreader to view the content.
+Image: http://feedreader.com/online)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL:

-Being able to use an RSS feed for specific post items can be useful.
-For example, you may want to add feeds from specific posts to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to select an RSS feed for an individual post can be useful.
+For example, you may want to add feeds from specific items to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.

-Essentially, the formula for making an RSS feed for single posts is shown below:
+The formula for accessing an RSS feed for individual post items is shown below:

-To create the above feed, copy the URI of your post, and add “/feed/?withoutcomments=1” to the end.
+To create the above feed, copy the post URL, and append “/feed/?withoutcomments=1” to the end.

 (Single Post RSS Feed)

-Note: By default, if you only add “/feed” to the end of a post, WordPress will return the comments left on your post, not actual post content itself.
+Note: By default, if you only add “/feed” to the end of a post address, WordPress will return the comments left on that post, not the post content itself.

 Tip #3 – Category Feeds

-Some your site users may only want to syndicate content about certain categories.
-They may not want to subscribe to your entire site’s feed.
+Some your site visitors may only want to syndicate content from one or two categories.
+They may not want to subscribe to all of your site’s content.